mageeanbrown/mageeanbrown.github.io/_projects/pipe_flow.md

     </div>
 </div>
 <div class="caption">
     On the left, mean vorticity, velocity vectors (black arrows), and streamlines (red lines) from the first run of the 11.36 L/min case.
 The non-zero vorticity at the edges is attributed to the poor performance of PIV near the walls due to reflections on the glass.
 On the right, streamwise mean velocity profiles at an upstream and downstream locations in the pipe for Re=28,000.
 The flow was visually confirmed as being laminar upon leaving the pipe outlet.
 Mean values are calculated over 3500 frames across 3 trials.
-A 95% confidence interval is indicated by shaded regions.
+Shaded regions indicate a 95% confidence interval.
 </div>

 The rest of this page is under construction.
 Check back soon!